John Ludvig

-John Ludvig (August 2, 2000) is a Czech-Canadian professional ice hockey defenseman who is currently playing with the Charlotte Checkers in the American Hockey League (AHL) as a prospect to the Florida Panthers of the National Hockey League (NHL).
+John Ludvig (born August 2, 2000) is a Czech-Canadian professional ice hockey defenseman for HC Dynamo Pardubice in the Czech Extraliga (ELH).

 Early life

-Ludvig was born on August 2, 2000, in Liberec, Czech Republic,. to parents Jan and Charell.
-Ludvig was born into an athletic family; his father played for the New Jersey Devils and Buffalo Sabres in the National Hockey League and his sister Katie plays collegiate volleyball.
+Ludvig was born on August 2, 2000, in Liberec, Czech Republic, to parents Jan and Charell.
+Ludvig was born into an athletic family; his father Jan played for the New Jersey Devils and Buffalo Sabres in the National Hockey League.
+His sister Katie plays collegiate volleyball.

 Playing career

 Growing up in British Columbia, Ludvig played defense for most of his youth hockey career but played the position of goaltender for a short period of time.
 As a defenseman, he played Junior B hockey and went undrafted in the Western Hockey League's (WHL) bantam draft at the age of 14 due to his size.
 As a result of his father's hockey background, Ludvig trained under his guidance in his backyard with weights, tires, and sledgehammers.
 Due to his training and offensive growth, Ludvig was placed on the Portland Winterhawks protected list at the age of 16.